 Skip to content

-The COVID-19 pandemic has been the driving force behind many clinical research studies over the past year.
+The COVID-19 pandemic has been the driving force behind many clinical research studies over the past two years.
 As the global scientific community races to better understand the virus, in order to slow its spread, every plausable angle has been examined.
 Amongst the research have been several studies examining a possible link between the SARS-CoV-2 virus and the gut microbiome.

 Once the link was established between the virus and the health of the gut microbiome, it logically called into question whether probiotics might have a part to play in the clinical picture.
 In April 2021, The British Medical Journal published the results of an observational longitudinal study6 which brings us one step closer to an understanding of this valid question.

 The study considers the impact of taking various nutritional supplements on the risk of testing positive for COVID-19.
 In total, 1.4 million users of the ZOE COVID Symptom Study App were asked about their use of nutritional supplements.
 More specifically, they were asked to disclose whether they regularly took any of the following supplements: Vitamin D, probiotics, Omega-3 fatty acids, multi-vitamins, garlic, zinc and vitamin C.

 Only 4 of the 7 supplement types studied showed a negative association with the likelihood of testing positive for SARS- CoV-2.
 A reduction in risk was found in those study participants taking: probiotics, Vitamin D, Omega-3 fatty acids and multi-vitamins.
 Of note, probiotics were associated with the lowest risk of testing positive for the virus.
 Perhaps surprisingly, the study findings showed that taking Vitamin C, zinc, or garlic supplements wasn't associated with any reduction in risk.
 (We will look at this study in more detail later on in this article).